Nazime Sultan: Exile

 Following the imperial family was sent to exile in 1924, Nazime and her husband settled in Jounieh, Lebanon.
 Here the two lived in a large mansion surrounded by garden.

-When Dürrüşehvar Sultan married Prince Azam Jah, the eldest son and heir of the last Nizam of Hyderabad State, Osman Ali Khan, Asif Jah VII in 1932, Nazime Sultan gave her a diamond tiara.
-To Neslişah Sultan, she offered a beautiful bracelet embossed with three diamonds, when she married Prince Mohamed Abdel Moneim, son of Egypt's last khedive Abbas Hilmi II in 1940.
+When Dürrüşehvar Sultan married Prince Azam Jah, the eldest son and heir of the last Nizam of Hyderabad, Osman Ali Khan, Asif Jah VII, in 1932, Nazime Sultan gave her a diamond tiara.
+To Neslişah Sultan, she offered a beautiful bracelet embossed with three diamonds, when she married Prince Mohamed Abdel Moneim, son of Egypt's last Khedive Abbas Hilmi II in 1940.

 According to Neslişah Sultan, she was tiny, rather ugly, with large lips like her father's, but quite impressive.

 Death

 Nazime died on 9 November 1947 in Jounieh, Lebanon.
 She was the last surviving child of Abdulaziz.
 She was buried in the cemetery of the Sulaymaniyya Takiyya, Damascus, Syria.
-Her husband outlived by one year, and died in 1948 in Mecca, Saudi Arabia.
+Her husband outlived her by one year and died in 1948 in Mecca, Saudi Arabia.